Iqbal Khan (actor): Career

 After moving to Mumbai in 2001, he shot a number of music videos for T-series produced by Anubhav Sinha and directed by Anupam Sinha and Ratna Sinha (Jagjit Singh song).
-He then did his first film Fun2shh (released in 2003) and then Bullet: Ek Dhamaka(released in 2005).
-His television debut was as Angad Khanna in the serial Kaisa Ye Pyar Hai, this role made him an instant star.
+He then did his first film Fun2shh (2003) and then Bullet: Ek Dhamaka (2005).
+His television debut was as Angad Khanna in the serial Kaisa Ye Pyar Hai.

 Soon after, he went on to play the character of Shaurya Nanda in Kkavyanjali and Raghu Malik in Kahiin To Hoga.
 After the ending of Kaisa Ye Pyar Hai, Khan did another serial, Karam Apnaa Apnaa, playing the role of Shiv Kapoor.
 He left Karam Apnaa Apnaa at the end of 2006.

 He made a comeback on television with Chhoona Hai Aasmaan as the air force officer Abhimanyu Adhikari.
 Khan appeared in Waaris and took the lead role of Rudra in the serial Sanjog Se Bani Sangini.
 He portrayed Dr. Viren Roy in Yahan Main Ghar Ghar Kheli from March to June 2012.

 In 2015, Khan joined with Ekta Kapoor and was cast in a double role on a limited-episode series for Sony Entertainment Television, winning two awards for it.

 In July 2016, Khan was criticized for his Facebook post comparing Indian administered Kashmir with Palestine.

 In 2016, Khan was also seen in And TV's show Waaris as Charan Pawania.
 In the same year, he joined as Akbar in Bharatvarsh and as Nawab Iqbal Khan in Ek Tha Raja Ek Thi Rani.
 In 2017, he appears as a cameo in Life OK's show Bahu Hamari Rajni Kant as Super Robot.
 From 2017 to 2018, he enter the Star Bharat's show Kaal Bhairav Rahasya as Indra Prakash / Sethji.
 In 2018, he appears as Iqbal in Colors TV's show Dil Se Dil Tak and Guest in Juzz Baatt.

 After a four-year absence, in February 2022 he made a comeback with Colors TV's show Nima Denzongpa where he played the role Virat Sethi.
 He quit the show in July 2022.

 From July 2022 to August 2023, he was seen as a middle aged businessman, Devvrat "Dev" Raichand in Atul Kelkar's show Na Umra Ki Seema Ho on Star Bharat.